-Dealing with immigration laws and the US Customs and Immigration Service (USCIS) without the help of an experienced attorney is a difficult task.
+Dealing with immigration laws and the U.S. Citizenship and Immigration Service (USCIS) without the help of an experienced attorney is a difficult task.
 However, finding a good immigration attorney can be just as challenging.
 Below is a list of things to look for when choosing the right attorney for your case:

 1) Is the focus of the attorney’s practice only immigration law or do they do other legal work as well?
 The immigration legal field is so large and complicated that the most knowledgeable immigration attorneys generally practice immigration law exclusively.